strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest/populating-fields.md

 ### Combining Population with other operators

-By utilizing the `population` operator it's possible to combine other operators such as [field selection](/developer-docs/latest/developer-resources/database-apis-reference/rest/populating-fields.md#field-selection) & [sort & pagination](/developer-docs/latest/developer-resources/database-apis-reference/rest/sort-pagination.md) in the population queries.
+By utilizing the `populate` operator it's possible to combine other operators such as [field selection](/developer-docs/latest/developer-resources/database-apis-reference/rest/populating-fields.md#field-selection) & [sort & pagination](/developer-docs/latest/developer-resources/database-apis-reference/rest/sort-pagination.md) in the population queries.
 See the following complex population examples:

 #### Populate with field selection